-New homes are focused on sealing the inside from the outside world, but this is only a good option to a certain point.
-Sure, it is good to limit access into the home to bugs, dust, and other pests, but proper ventilation is what keeps a home from becoming an illness incubator.
+New homes are focused on sealing the inside from the outside world.
+However, this is only a good option to a certain point.
+Sure, it is good to limit access into the home to bugs, dust, and other pests.
+But proper ventilation is what keeps a home from becoming an illness incubator.
 One of the ways lack of ventilation can become harmful to the health of its inhabitants is through mold growth.

-A sealed home is susceptible to moisture in the bathroom, kitchen, or any other place that water happens to be used.
-Moisture from a small home’s bathroom may build up in a nearby bedroom, or boiling water can add moisture to an entire residence.
+A sealed home or office is susceptible to humidity control problems.
+Hence, moisture in the bathroom, kitchen, or any other place that water happens to be used must be ventilated.
+Moisture from a small home’s bathroom may build up in a nearby bedroom.
 Sometimes, this is great if your house is too dry, but it isn’t good to have that moisture stick around.

-A bathroom fan is essential to reduce moisture from the steam in the bathroom from warm showers and baths, but bathrooms have moisture from sinks and toilets too.
-A good bathroom fan will vent to the outside, not to the attic, and it will let moisture escape to the outside and prevent conditions conducive to mold.
+A bathroom fan is essential to reduce moisture from the steam in the bathroom from warm showers and baths.
+Also, bathrooms have moisture from sinks and toilets too.
+A good bathroom fan will vent to the outside, not to the attic.
+Because it will let moisture escape to the outside and prevent conditions conducive to mold.

 New homes being sealed is not a bad thing as long as there is proper ventilation.
 In fact, areas not responsible for ventilation should be sealed, so ventilation works optimally.